Syracuse Madrid Center

 All students must take the 1-credit CAS 200 “Mapping Spain” course.
 It includes several activities and study tours throughout the semester; therefore, no personal travel arrangements should be made until the commitments for this course are announced at the beginning of the semester.

-Attendance to all classes is mandatory, and a note from a doctor approved by Syracuse Madrid is needed to excuse an absence.
+Attendance to all classes is mandatory, and a note from a local doctor approved by Syracuse Madrid is needed to excuse an absence.
 Students are also expected to attend all scheduled trips and events.
 Students are not allowed to make personal travel arrangements until their schedule is completely set in Madrid, after the add deadline (typically a week after classes have already started) and considering related field trips.
 Some courses may have mandatory field trips on Fridays that cannot be missed due to personal trips.
 If a personal travel conflicts with a mandatory study tour, students will need to rearrange their personal travel plans at their own expense.

 Registration